The Difference Between Coaching, Teaching, And Consulting (And When You Need What)

 How to use the power of coaching to scale exponentially

 Coaches come to sessions with the understanding that their clients are limitless, powerful, and already have everything they need to succeed.
-And the only things that are standing in the way of gaining clarity on how to proceed or achieve a desired outcome are pre-conceived limiting views and notions of what’s possible, fear, overwhelm, and self-doubt.
+They know the only things standing in the way of gaining clarity on how to proceed or achieve a desired outcome are pre-conceived limiting views and notions of what’s possible, fear, overwhelm, and self-doubt.

-Trained and certified business coaches bring their coaching skills and business industry experience to client meetings and help the entrepreneur to formulate unique plans and make mental shifts that are aligned with their strengths, personality traits, and visions for their business.
-Experienced business coaches also come in as the client’s equal and partner with whom the client can verbally process, stay accountable, and more.
+Trained and certified business coaches bring their coaching skills and business industry experience to client meetings and help entrepreneurs formulate unique plans and make mental shifts aligned with their strengths, personality traits, and visions for their businesses.
+Experienced business coaches also come in as the client’s partner with whom the client can verbally process, gain focus, and increase accountability.

-In these powerful sessions, the client is then able to move forward and overcome challenges faster and easier, while also gaining more motivation and can build more profitable and valuable assets that bring them joy and freedom.
+In these powerful sessions, clients get the tools and guidance needed to move forward and overcome challenges faster and easier while gaining more motivation and building more profitable and valuable assets that bring them joy and freedom.

 How business coaching transcends businesses

-1. Business coaching will provide you with an out-of-the-box bespoke strategy, i.e, it will not be a cookie-cutter strategy
+Business coaching provides clients with out-of-the-box bespoke strategies, i.e., it will not be a cookie-cutter strategy.

-2. Coaching has lasting benefits and lessons that can be used in all areas of life.
-I’m still using certain tools I learned from coaches I worked with a decade ago.
+Coaching has lasting benefits and lessons that can be used in all areas of life.
+I still use specific tools I learned from coaches I worked with over a decade ago.

-3. Business coaching will fuel more inspired and aligned action
+Business coaching will fuel more inspired and aligned action.

-4. Coaching sessions lead to more creative and attainable solutions that bring more satisfaction, joy, and success
+Coaching sessions lead to more creative and attainable solutions that bring more satisfaction, joy, and success.

-5. A business coach will help you to stay accountable to your goals and help you to adjust plans when inevitable challenges arise.
+An experienced business coach will help you stay accountable to your goals and help you adjust plans when inevitable challenges arise.

 Want to hire a business coach?

-Click the button below and get a quick checklist to ensure you run through an effective hiring process to ensure that you’ll hire the best business coach to take your business to the next level.
+Click the button below and get a quick checklist to ensure you run through an effective hiring process and hire the best business coach to take your business to the next level.

 When to enroll a business coach